Discseel Procedure in Irving, TX

 After the Discseel® Procedure most patients are walking within the first 24 hours.
 Immediately after the procedure, your damaged disc will start healing, which is a continuous process over the next 12 months.

-The Discseel® Procedure Vs. Spinal Fusion
+The Discseel® Procedure vs. Spinal Fusion

 Back Pain Conditions That The Discseel® Procedure Has Successfully Treated